Propagation of chaos in neural fields: Neural fields equations in action

-Since $F(0,y)=0$ for any $y\in\R$, the Gaussian solutions with zero mean and standard deviation $\sigma^2/2$ are stationary solutions of the system that are spatially homogeneous in law.
-Characterizing the stability of this solution consists in analyzing the characteristic roots equation of the linearized system around the spatially homogeneous stationary solution.
-Computing the eigenvalues of the integral convolution operator similarly to~\cite[Section 3.1]{touboulNeuralFieldsDynamics:11}, we obtain the \emph{dispersion relationship}:
+Since $F(0,y)=0$ for any $y\in\mathbb{R}$, the Gaussian solutions with zero mean and standard deviation $\sigma^2/2$ are stationary solutions of the system that are spatially homogeneous in law (i.e., their law does not depend on the space variable).
+Characterizing the stability of this solution consists of analyzing the characteristic roots equation of the linearized system around the spatially homogeneous stationary solution.
+Computing the eigenvalues of the integral convolution operator similarly to~\cite{touboulNeuralFieldsDynamics11}, Section~3.1, we obtain the \emph{dispersion relationship}

-for $k\in\mathbbm{Z}$ and $F'_0=\frac{g}{\sqrt{1+g^2v_0}} \frac{1}{\sqrt{2\pi}}$.
+for $k\in\mathbb{Z}$ and $F'_0=\frac{g}{\sqrt{1+g^2v_0}} \frac{1}{\sqrt{2\pi}}$.
 The spatially homogeneous equilibrium is stable if and only if all solutions $\xi$ to the dispersion relationship (characteristic roots) have negative real parts.
 A Turing bifurcation point is defined by the fact that there exists an integer $k$ such that $\Re(\xi)=0$.
-It is said to be \emph{static} if at this point $\Im(\xi)=0$, and \emph{dynamic} if $\Im(\xi)=\omega_k\neq 0$.
-In that latter case, the instability is called Turing-Hopf bifurcation, and generates a global pattern with wavenumber $k$ moving coherently at speed $\omega_k/k$ as a periodic wavetrain.
+It is said to be \emph{static} if at this point $\Im(\xi)=0$, and \emph{dynamic} if $\Im(\xi)=\omega_k\neq0$.
+In that latter case, the instability is called a Turing--Hopf bifurcation, and generates a global pattern with wavenumber $k$ moving coherently at speed $\omega_k/k$ as a periodic wavetrain.

-Possible Turing Hopf bifurcations hence arise when there exists $\omega_k>0$ such that:
+Possible Turing--Hopf bifurcations hence arise when there exists $\omega_k>0$ such that

-with $Z_k(\omega)=\frac{(1-e^{-(\frac 1 \delta + \frac {\xi} c)})}{\frac 1 \delta + \frac {\nu} c+\mathbf{i}2\pi k }$, which yields bifurcation curves (parametrized by $\omega$) in the parameter space:
+with $Z_k(\omega)=\frac{(1-e^{-(1/\delta+ \xi/ c)})}{1/\delta+ \nu/ c+\mathbf{i}2\pi k }$, which yields bifurcation curves (parametrized by $\omega$) in the parameter space

-This provides a curve of Turing Hopf bifurcations corresponding to transitions from stationary independent solutions to perfectly synchronized independent solutions, as displayed in figure Fig.~\ref{fig:Delays} and~\ref{fig:DelaysSpace}.
+This provides a curve of Turing--Hopf bifurcations corresponding to transitions from stationary independent solutions to perfectly synchronized independent solutions, as displayed in Figures~\ref{figDelays} and~\ref{figDelaysSpace}.